-Enhancements to the golf course and related facilities will be made, including a new clubhouse/pro shop and golf teaching and learning center.
-Course modifications and creation of an intercollegiate golf practice facility and driving range, expanded use of the golf facilities for instructional purposes, and relocation of the University Residence are also planned.
+Enhancements to the golf course and related facilities will be made, including a new clubhouse/ pro shop.
+Course modifications and creation of an intercollegiate golf practice facility and driving range, and relocation of the University Residence are also planned.

-42. Recreation Fields-Gregory Street
+50. Recreation Fields